GSConnect/gnome-shell-extension-gsconnect/docs/wayland-clipboard-fix.md

    clipboard.set_text(St.ClipboardType.CLIPBOARD, text);
    ```
 3. **Graceful Fallback:**
-   If the `St` method fails (ensuring backward compatibility with older GNOME releases or X11 sessions where `St` might behave differently), it catches the exception and falls back to the original `Meta.SelectionSourceMemory` implementation.
+   Because `St.Clipboard.set_text` fails silently (returns void without throwing exceptions) when denied by Wayland, the logic verifies the write by reading the clipboard back immediately.
+If the text does not match, it falls back to the original `Meta.SelectionSourceMemory` implementation.

 ## Testing
 This fix was locally patched and verified working on **GNOME 49.4 (Wayland)**.
-Both Android-to-PC and PC-to-Android clipboard syncing operate seamlessly without requiring global shortcut workarounds.
+Both Android-to-PC and PC-to-Android clipboard syncing operate seamlessly.